Skip to main content

 • PI and department should monitor for any sponsor updates.

 • If the sponsor needs additional forms or information to further consider your proposal for funding, please involve the original college consultant via preaward-coe@ncsu.edu.
-If it requires AOR signature, they will be able to secure it for you.
-Also, they will update RADAR with any additional or revised proposal documents.
+If it requires an AOR signature, they can secure it for you.
+They will also update the Research Enterprise Data (RED) system with any additional or revised proposal documents.

 AWARD

-• If the sponsor provides notification of their intent to fund the project, in addition to requesting any additional forms or revisions, then work through our Sponsor Request email at sponsorrequests-coe@ncsu.edu.
+• If the sponsor provides notice of their intent to fund the project and requests any additional forms or revisions, please work through our Sponsor Request email at sponsorrequests-coe@ncsu.edu.

 • If the sponsor provides an agreement directly to the PI and/or department, please forward it to preaward-coe@ncsu.edu, who will ensure SPARCS receives it for immediate attention.